-We examined the accompanying Forms MS-965 With Adjustments for the Liquid Fuels Tax Fund of the Township of Oneida, Huntingdon County, for the period January 1, 2014 to December 31, 2015.
-The municipality's management is responsible for the Forms MS-965.
+We examined the accompanying Forms MS-965 With Adjustments for the Liquid Fuels Tax Fund of the Township of Somerset, Washington County, for the period January 1, 2015 to December 31, 2016.
+The municipality's management is responsible for presenting the Forms MS-965 in accordance with the criteria set forth in Note 1.
 Our responsibility is to express an opinion on the Forms MS-965 With Adjustments based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
-An examination includes examining, on a test basis, evidence supporting the Township of Oneida, Huntingdon County's Forms MS-965 for the period January 1, 2014 to December 31, 2015 and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Forms MS-965 are in accordance with the criteria, in all material respects.
+An examination involves performing procedures to obtain evidence about the Form MS-965.
+The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material misstatement of the Form MS-965, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.